WindingMotor/Dog-Coach/README.md

 - 0:15 (start of endgame)
 - Final countdown (14 seconds to 1 second)

-For audio Announcements to work the `coach_audio` folder must be coped to your documents directory!
+For audio announcements to work the `coach_audio` folder must be coped to your documents directory!

 ### Disabled Auto Pose Alignment